 OLYMPIA: HOW IT COULD BE

 Missing Middle housing was coined by Dan Parolek, a California architect.
 He intended to increase density in single-family neighborhoods and create a larger variety of housing in these neighborhoods.
 He thought this would also increase affordable housing and diversity of neighborhoods.
 Although density and variety would definitely increase, no proof was given that diversity and overall affordability would improve (it doesn't).
 But all over the country, Parolek's philosophy has been accepted and implemented.
-Basically, it's a plan to eliminate single-family neighborhoods, a concept which many cities have openly accepted.
+Basically, it's a plan to eliminate single-family neighborhoods, a concept which many cities have openly accepted (Minneapolis).
 Missing Middle in practice seems designed to make the lives of builders and investors easier, and to increase cities' tax base, but not to better the lives of current residents.